xXMojerxx/coding-time/learning cpp/starting out.md

 > im sorry if this isnt sufficient information, still starting to learn and also dont really know how
 > to make actual good tutorials :P

 To start coding in c++, there are multiple ways to start off.
-First, you need a dedicated software witht he correct setup to start coding (in which idk which softwares are good :P).
+First, you need a dedicated software with the correct setup to start coding (in which idk which softwares are good :P).
 But, once you have your dedicated software, it looks like:
 ```cpp
 #include <iostream>
 using namespace std;